PowerDNS/pdns/CODING_GUIDELINES.md

 }
 ```

-Converting from unsigned to signed will lose the high order bytes, and should be avoided, or the value should be checked before-hand:
+Converting from unsigned to signed will lose the high order bytes, and should be avoided, or the value should be checked beforehand:

 ```c++
 uint64_t u = std::numeric_limits<uint64_t>::max();